Impressive performance, excellent levels of grip, practical Avant model available

 Running costs are high, not as engaging as some rivals, options quickly increase price

-Available as both Saloon and Avant models, it makes light work of the 0-62mph sprint and is quicker than the previous generation.
-The Saloon S6 is capable of covering this in just 4.6 seconds while the Avant, despite the added length and weight, will cover the same benchmark in 4.7 seconds.
+Available in both saloon and estate bodystles, it makes light work of the 0-62mph sprint and is quicker than the previous generation.
+The Saloon S6 is capable of covering this in just 4.4 seconds while the Avant, despite the added length and weight, will cover the same benchmark in 4.6 seconds.
 Using a smaller engine has also helped to improve fuel economy.

 Read on for the full Audi S6 review.